Does Fake Tan Cover Scars? – The Definitive Guide

 Self-Tanner Balancing Out Scars

-If you are battling to get even coverage with fake tanners, you could look into self-tanners that can be mixed with make-up or creams to conceal the scars even further.
+If you are struggling to achieve even coverage with fake tanners, consider self-tanners that can be mixed with makeup or creams to further conceal scars.

-Self-tanner can be a base for your coverage, and you could work in some foundation, bronzer, and blush to conceal scars on the face even further.
+Self-tanner can serve as a base for your coverage, and you can work in some foundation, bronzer, and blush to further conceal scars on the face.

 Does Fake Tan Help Cover Acne Scars?

-Acne scars can be a big source of low-confidence, as they are on the face and not as easy to hide as scars on other parts of the body.
+Acne scars can be a significant source of low confidence, as they are visible on the face and not as easily hidden as scars on other parts of the body.

 Does Fake Tan Help Cover Self-Harm Scars?